 It’s the perfect time to congratulate yourself for adding to your retirement savings, and to start planning what else you could do to make the most of your KiwiSaver account.

-Once received, member tax credits (MTC’s) will generally be locked in until you are eligible make a final withdrawal from your KiwiSaver account.
-MTC’s will also be subject to the same risks as other contributions to your KiwiSaver account are, such as investment risks, including possible loss of value.
+Once received, Government contributions (formerly known as member tax credits or MTC's) will generally be locked in until you are eligible make a final withdrawal from your KiwiSaver account.
+Government contributions will also be subject to the same risks as other contributions to your KiwiSaver account are, such as investment risks, including possible loss of value.

 This blog post contains links to other websites operated by third parties which are not under the control of Kiwi Wealth.
 Kiwi Wealth is not responsible for, and makes no representations, warranties or conditions concerning, the contents of any linked site or any link contained in a linked site.
 Kiwi Wealth provides links to you only as a convenience, and the inclusion of any link does not imply endorsement, investigation or verification by Kiwi Wealth of the linked site.